-The bacteria lives most of its life inside host rodents and doesn’t make the animal sick, but when ticks bite the rodents and then feed on dogs, the bacteria is transmitted and can cause life-threatening illness to canines.
+The bacteria lives most of its life inside host rodents and doesn’t make the animals sick, but when ticks bite the rodents and then feed on dogs, the bacteria is transmitted and can cause life-threatening illness to canines.
 Blood abnormalities and severe symptoms can result, though some dogs do not experience symptoms.

 Rocky Mountain Spotted Fever appears in dogs in North, South, and Central America and is one of the most common tick-borne diseases in these regions.
-If your dog shows signs of Rocky Mountain Spotted Fever, then you should consult your veterinarian immediately for diagnosis and treatment, as it can be a deadly disease.
+If your dog shows signs of Rocky Mountain Spotted Fever, then you must consult your veterinarian immediately for diagnosis and treatment, as it can be a deadly disease.

 Here’s what you should know about the symptoms, causes, and treatments for Rocky Mountain Spotted Fever in dogs.

 Symptoms Of Rocky Mountain Spotted Fever In Dogs